Accountability Agreement

 Strategic Aims

-We have adopted The Education and Skills Funding Agency’s (ESFA) seven purposes of
+We have adopted The Education and Skills Funding Agency’s (ESFA) seven purposes of Adult and Community Learning as our strategic aims:

-2. acquisition of skills preparing people for training and further learning
+- acquisition of skills preparing people for training and further learning

-3. acquisition of skills preparing people for employment or self-employment
+- acquisition of skills preparing people for employment or self-employment

-(including English for speakers of Other Languages), maths, and digital provision
+- improved digital, financial literacy and/or communication skills - includes English (including English for speakers of Other Languages), maths, and digital provision

-5. parents/carers better equipped to support and encourage their children’s learning
+- parents/carers better equipped to support and encourage their children’s learning

-6. improved/maintained health and/or social well-being
+- improved/maintained health and/or social well-being

 Context and Place

-Leicester Adult Education serves the residents of Leicester and the surrounding area reaching around 3000 learners per year (6000 enrolments) in each academic year.
-The map below highlights the distribution of learners across the
+Leicester Adult Education serves the residents of Leicester and the surrounding area reaching around 3400 learners (9000 enrolments) each academic year.
+The map below highlights the distribution of learners across the city and surrounding area.

-• 151,492 Leicester residents were born outside of the UK.
+- 151,492 Leicester residents were born outside of the UK.
 This represents 41% of Leicester’s population and an increase of 7% in the last decade.
 Excluding the UK, the most common countries of birth were: India (59,842); Other South and East Africa inc Uganda* (12,674); Poland (8,924); Kenya (6,417); Pakistan (4,989); Romania (4,698) India, Romania and Italy saw the largest increases.
 There are 15 times more Leicester residents who were born in Romania than 2011.

-• 2% (7499) of residents do not speak English at all, 7% (24.541) do not speak English well.
+- 2% (7499) of residents do not speak English at all, 7% (24.541) do not speak English well.

-• 61% of Leicester households have at least one dimension of deprivation compared to 52% for England overall.
+- 61% of Leicester households have at least one dimension of deprivation compared to 52% for England overall.
 By this measure Leicester is the fourth most deprived upper-tier local authority in England, behind Blackpool (62%).

-• A significantly larger proportion of Leicester’s 16+ population have no qualifications
+- A significantly larger proportion of Leicester’s 16+ population have no qualifications

-• Areas to the East of the city centre generally had higher proportions of their population with no qualifications, as would be expected for an area with large numbers of international migrants.
+(26.7%) compared to England (18.1%).
+Leicester has the second highest percentage of its 16+ population of all English UTLAs with no qualifications at 26.7%.
+(Sandwell, highest – 28.9%).
+A smaller proportion of Leicester residents have a Level 4 qualification or higher (26.8%) compared to England (33.9%).
+Leicester has one of the highest percentages of its population with ‘Other’ qualifications, including those obtained outside of the UK (4.3%) of all English UTLAs. - Areas to the East of the city centre generally had higher proportions of their population with no qualifications, as would be expected for an area with large numbers of international migrants.
 Spinney Hill Road MSOA has the highest percentage of its 16+ population of all English MSOAs with no qualifications at 45%.
 Other areas of the city such as Braunstone and New Parks also have relatively high percentages of the population with no qualifications (c.30%-35%).

 In 2021, Leicester City Council undertook the Leicester Household Survey.
 This survey indicates that 2 in 5 households in the city speak more than one language, with Gujarati